tyrkgithub/Using-Semantic-HTML/README.md

   <br/>

   <p>To complete this task I refered to HTML and CSS created for the group project in the first week of my Web Application class.<br/>
-   I applied knowledge learnt in my 1-1 tutoring session with Michelle<br/>
+   I also applied knowledge learnt in my 1-1 tutoring session.<br/>

   <br/>